-Find additional SAMHSA links in the Resources section of this blog.
+Find additional SAMHSA links in the Links section of this site.
 SAMHSA is the agency within the U.S. Department of Health and Human Services that leads public health efforts to advance the behavioral health of the nation.
-SAMHSA’s mission is to reduce the impact of substance abuse and mental illness on America’s communities.
-Anyone can access free publications, workbooks, and fact sheets on substance use disorder and addiction by visiting the SAMHSA website.
-Additionally, free online tools are available to assist with locating treatment services.

 In order to maintain balance and live a meaningful life, it helps to have a variety of wellness strategies in your toolbox.
 The following list is comprised of 37 ideas for personal/professional development, self-improvement, and creating healthy habits.

 1. Read one inspirational/motivational book per month or

 2. Read one wellness article per week.

 3. Take advantage of free classes offered at the library or through Coursera.
 (Coursera provides universal access to education by partnering with top universities and organizations.)

 4. Take part in a new activity or event to step outside your comfort zone.
 (Examples: Join a book club, take a cooking class, attend a Meetup, etc.)

 5. Make time for an old friend.

 6. Develop an exercise routine, write it down, and then stick with it.
 No excuses!

 8. Complete household tasks and chores on a daily basis.
 Create a chore list.
 Don’t procrastinate!